jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

-WARNING: If you decide to run/alternate between Jekyll's web server (WEBrick) and the built-in Node web server (server.js), you should run "grunt clean" before starting either one, to remove any old **index.html** files; otherwise, Jekyll may inadvertently propagate those files to its "_site" folder.
+WARNING: If you decide to run/alternate between Jekyll's web server (WEBrick) and the built-in Node web server (server.js), you should run "grunt clean" before starting either one, to remove any old **index.html** files.
+Node may inadvertently reuse old "index.html" files, and Jekyll may inadvertently propagate them to its "_site" folder.
 It's easy to tell when this happens, because you'll see the wrong color scheme: Node web server pages were designed to use *dark* colors, whereas Jekyll web server pages currently use *light* colors.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *December 10, 2015*